TizenTeam/tau/demos/phonebook/README.txt

   - Hides the <body> element until everything is loaded

-  - Sets a default root location for the framework files (web-ui-fw in this demo, but could be an absolute file:// path)
+  - Sets a default root location for the framework files (tizen-web-ui-fw in this demo, but could be an absolute file:// path)

   - Sets a default version of the framework to load (0.1)